 - Leftover chicken fingers keep well in the refrigerator for up to 1 week.
 Reheat in the microwave or for 10-12 minutes in a 350°F (177°C) oven.

-Make ahead tip: Prepare the chicken through step 4.
+- Make Ahead & Freezing Instructions: Prepare the chicken through step 4.
 Refrigerate for up to 1 day before continuing with step 5.
 You can also freeze the baked chicken fingers before tossing in the buffalo sauce.
 Bake frozen chicken fingers in a 350°F (177°C) oven for 20 minutes or until warmed through, then coat in sauce.